xbeat/Machine-Learning/README.md

 TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical statistic used to reflect the importance of a word in a document within a collection or corpus.
 It's widely used in information retrieval and text mining.

+## Automating Repetitive Tasks with Large Action Models

+Understanding Large Action Models Architecture

+Large Action Models represent an evolution in AI architecture, combining transformer-based language understanding with action execution capabilities through a neuro-symbolic framework that enables direct interaction with external systems and APIs while maintaining contextual awareness of tasks and constraints.

 ## Motivations for Using KernelPCA over PCA

 Introduction to KernelPCA and PCA